-Interoperability requirements across the lifecycle remain the ‘Achilles heel’ for adoption.
+Question: Interoperability requirements across the lifecycle remain the ‘Achilles heel’ for adoption.
 Any thoughts on how to include that topic in the Maturity Index?

 The overall theme of each level is to go more digital and more connected to make smarter, more automated decisions.
-Facets called Traceability and Response to Change enforce the need for interoperability or direct Digital Thread connenction.
+Facets called Traceability and Response to Change enforce the need for interoperability or direct Digital Thread connection.
 Response to Change is forward-looking while Traceability looks back, and so the index addresses both.
 As you mature, you connect more and more threads to establish traceability to your authoritative sources and become more responsive to change.

-Are there common overlaps with Industry 4.0 activities?
+Question: Are there common overlaps with Industry 4.0 activities?

 There’s a lot of overlap between Industry 4.0 and Model-Based Enterprise (MBE).
 Industry 4.0 focuses on a digital factory scenario and tends to be more heavily emphasized in the European market.
 Model-Based Enterprise focuses on integrating the capabilities of Model-Based Definition (MBD) and Model-Based Systems Engineering (MBSE) and is often emphasized in the American market.
 Somewhere in the middle is what will bloom as we all continue to evolve – maybe into Industry 5.0?

-Do you suggest any particular tools to help with the transition to Level 3+?
+Question: Do you suggest any particular tools to help with the transition to Level 3+?

 We try to stay tool-neutral and eliminate references to tools in favor of describing what you need to do, not how.
 The beauty of this is that you assess yourself to see if you have the capability, tools, or technology to do this – some you’ll already have, some you’ll need to acquire and vet.
 Part of the Maturity Index is assessing your current tools and technologies, whatever they may be.

-Any final thoughts on the MBE Maturity Index?
+Question: Any final thoughts on the MBE Maturity Index?

 You need to be able to communicate, and the Maturity Index includes a precise lexicon to start with because we need to remove ambiguity when we talk to each other.
 Common language is a core foundation of being confident, doing things faster, and being more collaborative.
 The entire organization can benefit from a shared understanding of exactly what words mean.

-Watch the Full Event in OSCAR
+Watch the recording in OSCAR